UPPMAX/bianca_workshops/docs/intermediate/install.md

             - from **Python shell** with the ``import`` command
             - from **BASH shell** with the ``pip list`` command

-!!! admonition "Julia"
+???- admonition "Julia"

     - At UPPMAX there is a central library with installed packages.
     - This is good, especially when working on Bianca, since you then do not need to install via the ``wharf``.
-    - It is often better to install you own, see below, or ask the support to install centrally.
+    - It is often better to install your own, see below, or ask the support to install centrally.

     - Check **julia versions**: ``ml avail julia``
-    - Check **julia packages/modules**
+    - Check **julia packages/modules**:

         1. **help** output from: ``ml help julia/1.9.3``
         2. In a loaded julia